 19. Relax and Unwind

 The days might be shorter and the weather cooler, but winter is still the perfect time to head to the shore.
-You’ll miss the crowds, but you will still get to enjoy many of the delights of the beach — from tasting saltwater taffy to hearing the ocean’s waves.
+You’ll miss the crowds, and you will still get to enjoy many of the delights of the beach — from tasting saltwater taffy to hearing the ocean’s waves.

-If you’re looking for the perfect mid-winter break for your family, start planning a trip to Ocean City, NJ today.
+If you’re looking for the perfect mid-winter break for your family, start planning a trip to Ocean City, NJ, today.